beatobongco/TIL/README.md

 I'm glad to be of service if someone finds these useful :)

+## 12/11/2017
+* Abstract S01E02: Tinker Hatfield.
+When he discusses his design process, he says he draws randomly on a notebook.
+Ref: stochastic tinkering and an "explorative" meditation I recall from Headspace (just let thoughts flow for a time then when you're finished write down what valuable insights you got).

 ## 11/30/2017
 * Basic explanation of ETH smart contracts http://www.gjermundbjaanes.com/understanding-ethereum-smart-contracts/